-Matilda was soon behind me and helped me out of the pit.
-She suggested we get back to the house and forget about the river.
-Shaken, I agreed without hesitation.
+Matilda was soon behind me and helped me out.
+Shaken, I agreed with her to get back to the house and forget about the river.

 Back to our room, we giggled at what had just happened to me but we kept it a secret and until now, nobody in Uncle Lorenzo’s house knew.

-It wasn’t to be the first and last time I would fall.
-During our 8-month stay in Buguias, I stumbled and rolled over several more times while going downhill due to my wobbly knees.
+It wasn’t the first and last time I fell.
+During our 9-month stay in Buguias, I stumbled and fell several more times while going downhill due to my wobbly knees.

 During the missionary training I lost weight because I was a fussy eater.
-Arriving at Uncle Lorenzo’s house I found myself devouring boiled potatoes.
-After a meal, I would get a second helping of boiled potatoes whipped with Mayonnaise.
-Matilda and I ate too much of them that Uncle Lorenzo brought us a sack of potatoes about 25-30kg and in just a week it was all gone!
+Arriving at Uncle Lorenzo’s house I found myself voraciously devouring boiled potatoes.
+After a meal, I would get myself a second helping of boiled potatoes whipped with Mayonnaise.
+Matilda and I ate too much of it that Uncle Lorenzo brought us a sack of potatoes about 25-30kg and in just three days it was all gone!

-I started to outgrow my trousers and my face was turning into a pear shape.
+I started to outgrow my trousers and my face looked like a pear shape.

-Uncle Lorenzo’s garden was a haven.
+If Uncle Lorenzo’s house was a treasure trove, his garden was a haven.
 There were fruit trees of varied types: apples, oranges and peaches which were all a novelty to me.
 When Matilda and I arrived in September, the orange mini orchard was speckled with orange and green fruits.

-Everyday, we stood by a tree armed by a knife and helped ourselves until we had our full.
-When the oranges were gone, we turned to the peaches tree.
+Everyday, we stood by a tree armed by a knife and helped ourselves with had our full.
+When the fruits were gone, we turned to the peaches tree.

 Introduction to the Missionary Life